America’s biggest mall operator gets go-ahead for $1.75bn JCPenney deal

 Rationale

 Setting out the rationale to investors this week, David Simon, chairman and chief executive, predicted Simon could succeed where others had failed in retail.
-He claimed the group could make at least $1bn from such investments with its BlackRock-backed joint venture partner Authentic Brands, a licensing specialist.
-“We’re going to make $1bn-plus. . . without question,” he said.
+He claimed the group could make at least $1 billion from such investments with its BlackRock-backed joint venture partner Authentic Brands, a licensing specialist.
+“We’re going to make $1 billion-plus . . . without question,” he said.

 Critics have raised concerns about the unorthodox deals, such as whether keeping its tenants in business is a desperate attempt to maintain occupancy levels at Simon’s malls and whether the ownership structure puts rival landlords at a disadvantage.
 JCPenney had about 60 stores in Simon properties around the time of its filing.